The Honest Guide · Chapter 5

 The four therapy credentials lead to the same hour with a client, but they produce very different careers.

 LMFT, LPCC, LCSW, psychologist.
 From the outside the letters look interchangeable.
 They are not.
-Each names a different degree, a different scope of practice, a different training length, and a different debt load, and some travel across state lines while others do not.
+Each names a different degree, a different scope of practice, a different training length, and a different debt load, and they differ in how easily they travel across state lines.
 The reassuring part is that the choice is more forgiving than it feels, because no credential reliably makes you a better therapist than the others.
 The decision is about fit: the work you want to do, where you want to do it, how fast you need to get there, and what you can afford to borrow.
 Start with five questions, then read the comparison.

 Start with five questions